dongjiaxiang/dongjiaxiang.github.io/index.md

 advised by Prof.<a href="https://www.thss.tsinghua.edu.cn/faculty/zhangli.htm" target="_blank"> Li Zhang</a> and Prof.<a href="https://www.thss.tsinghua.edu.cn/faculty/longmingsheng.htm" target="_blank"> Mingsheng Long</a>.

-​My research focuses on deep time series analysis and unsupervised pre-training of time series.
+​My research focuses on deep time series analysis and unsupervised pre-training of time series 222.

 In addition, I am committed to advancing research that can be applied to meaningful real-world scenarios.